top of page

 p.
 15:

-The soul might be form with form as matter: consider: Living things are living form over matter, F/M, in MANY senses all at once organ systems are wholes but not organisms, etc. Now, if the soul is by nature self reflective, this might yield form over form, and be immortal, a resurrectable body.
+The soul might be form with form as matter: consider: Living things are living form over matter, F/M, in MANY senses all at once.
+Organ systems are wholes but not organisms, etc. Now, if the soul is by nature self reflective, this might yield form over form, and be immortal, a resurrectable body.
 We would not know it if it were true, and cannot know such a thing is false.
 Our physics cannot explain the difference between any two objects!

 Like a song on the radio- soul would be the faculty, not the content- unless you are, like, Hegel.